Stefan and Geirald ~ Legends Stories for Kids

-“We might not be able to kill the giant, but what celebration we’d bring to this kingdom if we do manage to do it!” answered Stefan.
-“I know what sort of weapon I shall use.
-Come with me now, and I will see about it.”
+"We might not be able to kill the giant, but the giant will not be defeated until at least someone tries," answered Stefan.
+"I know what sort of weapon I shall use.
+Come with me now, and I will see about it."
 Taking his friend by the arm, Stefan led Geirald into a shop where he bought a huge lump of solid iron, so big that they could hardly lift it between them.
-However, they just managed to carry it to a blacksmith’s where Stefan directed that it should be beaten into a thick club with a sharp spike at one end.
-When this was done to his liking he took it home under his arm.
+However, they just managed to carry it to a blacksmith's where Stefan directed that it should be beaten into a thick club with a sharp spike at one end.
+When this was done to his liking, he took it home under his arm.

 Very early on the third morning, the two young men started on their journey.
 On the fourth day, they reached the giant's cave before he was out of bed.
 Hearing the sound of footsteps, the giant got up and went to the entrance to see who was coming.
 Stefan, expecting something of the sort, struck him such a blow on the forehead that he fell to the ground.
 Then, before he could rise to his feet again, Stefan drew out his sword and cut off his head.

 "It was not so difficult after all, you see," he said, turning to Geirald.
 Placing the giant's head in a leather bag which was slung over his back, they began their journey back to the castle.